The Huskies sweated out a thrilling OT win over Cal. But far too many questions remain.

 For a moment, it looked as though the Huskies had made something resembling a full recovery.
-The much maligned offense was moving with ease.
+The much-maligned offense was moving with ease.
 The defense was forcing turnovers and stuffing Cal on key third and fourth downs.

 The 60,000 fans in attendance likely thought they could leave the stadium feeling good about this team — that the humiliations at the hands of Montana and Michigan were more growing pains than they were projections of what was to come.

-But Saturday, those feelings disintegrated in a second-half filled with strife.
+But Saturday, those feelings disintegrated in a second half filled with strife.
 They disappeared as Washington floundered and fumbled and nearly frittered away a 14-point second-half lead against the budding nemesis that is Cal.

 Yes, the Huskies pulled out a 31-24 overtime win — thanks primarily to them forcing a game-sealing fumble when Cal had it on first and goal from the 2.
 But it’s hard to say Washington (2-2, 1-0 in the Pac-12) proved much.
 Far too many questions remain.

 For a minute, this column was going to be about Washington offensive coordinator John Donovan stiff-arming the criticism he’s been getting from every corner of the Husky fan base.
-It was going to be about how he’d bought himself sometime and, for the next few weeks, at least, had given the pink slip the slip.
+It was going to be about how he’d bought himself some time and, for the next few weeks, at least, had given the pink slip the slip.

-The man overseeing an offense that scored just 17 points its first two games — including a mere seven in the loss to Montana of the FBS — had seemingly found redemption.
-The Huskies put up 52 points in their Week 3 win over Arkansas State and had 21 by halftime vs. Cal.
+The man overseeing an offense that scored just 17 points its first two games — including a mere seven in the loss to Montana of the FCS — had seemingly found redemption.
+The Huskies put up 52 points in their Week 3 win over Arkansas State and had 21 by halftime against Cal.

 With their top receivers healthy (minus tight end Cade Otton, who missed Saturday’s game while in COVID protocol) the “O” looked reminiscent of the team that averaged more than 30 points in 2020.